CirroBuild/FrostiDocs/docs/operations/capacity-planning.md

 [shared worker](/docs/reference/configuration#shared-worker) configuration page.

 QuestDB will allocate CPU resources differently depending on how many CPU cores are available.
-This behavior is the default but can be overridden via configuration.
+This default can be overridden via configuration.
+We recommend at least 4 cores for basic workloads and 16 for advanced ones.

-#### 8 CPU Cores or less
+#### 8 CPU cores or less

 QuestDB will configure a shared worker pool to handle everything except the InfluxDB line protocol (ILP) writer which gets a dedicated CPU core.
 The worker